mcanthony/tonic-data-manager/docs/api/TonicDataManager.md

 ## fetch(key, options)

-This methods let you download a resource based on a previously registered pattern with specific key/value pair replacement.
+Downloads a resource based on a previously registered pattern with specific key-value pair replacement.

 Here is a full example using that method: